 When creating a file by either method, we include our test target; see below what it looks like.
 All we are really visually bothered about is the greyscale, black and white points.

 The rest of the target is used to calibrate equipment.

 Every different paper or canvas has to be calibrated to the print machine.
 This makes sure that the right amount of ink is being placed on the material.
 Not enough, and the print will look weak.
 Too much and the material can distort, and darker colours will bleed together and be less defined.

 WYSIWYG or is it?

-Not every colour your eyes see is able to be captured, not every colour in the file is printable.
-Coupled with the fact that your chosen paper or canvas receives ink at various levels dependent on the quality of the coating.
+Not every colour you see can be captured.
+Not every colour in the file is printable.
+Coupled with the fact that your chosen paper or canvas receives ink at various levels depending on the quality of the coating.

-Saying this, it is as near perfect as it is possible to be, and the software, inks and printer machines are extremely good now.
+Saying this, it is as near perfect as it is possible to be, and the software, inks and printer machines are excellent now.